vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 ## Strings

 There is a lot of cool stuff when working with strings in Python.
-One thing a really liked is string multiplication.
+One thing I really liked is string multiplication.

 ```python
 print('W' * 3) # WWW